 There is no perfect family.
 There is no perfect situation.
 I know that biological mothers can and will become wonderful, caring, competent mothers with time.
 I also know that they have to make the best decision they can at the moment they are in.

 Adoption is loss.
 Loss of a child.
 Loss of a family.
 You cannot honor an adoptive relationship without honoring the loss that every member of the triad experiences.
 The loss is deep and real and can be hard to navigate.
-First and foremost, for the child, that primary bond is broken.
+First and foremost, for the child, that primary bond is severed.
 It will mean different outcomes for each child.
 Loss happens on the part of the birth parents as well—loss of a child for the biological family, namely the mother.
 Just like the child, it will be different for each mother.
 But make no mistake that it is a significant loss and will change that mother forever.

 As adoptive parents, it is up to us to honor and help the child, and the biological family, navigate the loss of each relationship.
 It will be a unique experience for each family depending on the relationship that was built before the adoption took place.
 It will evolve and change as the child grows, the relationship changes, and the needs of the child become known.